 Rediscover playfulness and connection in your relationships.
 You deserve to feel seen and to be celebrated.
 Sex therapy goes beyond physical intimacy—it’s about equipping you with knowledge and tapping into your-inner wisdom to navigate relationships, embrace your full-personhood, and address other mental health challenges in a holistic way.

 Under the supervision of Angela Funke, LMFT-S, Brooke is excited and honored to be part of your therapeutic journey.
-He offers both in-person and telehealth sessions.
+She offers both in-person and telehealth sessions.

 Contact her today at 512.809.2855.